-preparation/updating of the Risk Appetite Framework, i.e. the organization's propensity to risk and the related response strategy for each applicable risk category;

-- preparation/update of the Risk Catalogue and related measurement (so-called risk assessment).
+- preparation/updating of the Risk Appetite Framework, i.e. the organization's propensity to risk and the related response strategy for each applicable risk category; - preparation/update of the Risk Catalogue and related measurement (so-called risk assessment).
 This phase, which involves ADR Risk Officer and Risk Owners, provides for the identification and assessment of risks, as well as the identification of the Company's Top Risks and of any corrective action taken or to be taken to align the level of residual risk with the risk appetite defined; - periodic review of risk management activities in the Control, Risk and Sustainability Committee; - approval by the Board of Directors of the results of the Risk Assessment and the related mitigation actions.

-Below is a summary of the main risks to which the ADR Group is exposed.
-TABLE 1 -
+Below is a summary of the main risks to which the ADR Group is exposed

-Main risks of the ADR Group: Strategic
+Table 1 Main risks of the ADR Group

-Risk Factor Description Impacts Risk response Change in the demand for air transport Risks related to the evolution of the air transport market, which may also derive from the economic situation and/ or from health emergencies Particularly significant effects on long-term performance, thereby resulting in changes to ADR Group's development policies I. monitoring macroeconomic and socio-political dynamics of the markets and scenario analysis II. attractiveness of airports Dependence on key carriers Risks related to excessive dependence on key carriers Negative short and long-term effects on the economic performance of the ADR Group III. diversification and development of the carriers / markets portfolio Reputation Risks deriving from a negative perception of the organization's image by relevant internal or external stakeholders Reputational damage with deterioration in relations with stakeholders and attention from national / international media and press I. effective communication process for safeguarding and improving the image and the brand, also through specific monitoring and control activities II. systems for monitoring and verifying the progress of the quality of services III. corporate sustainability plan IV. coherence between investments and public needs Climate change Risks related to climate change and the carbon footprint of the organization and its assets Reputational damage, devaluation of assets and lower profitability as well as failure to achieve the objectives of reducing emissions and achieving carbon neutrality I. Net Zero Carbon goal in 2030 for Scope 1 & 2 emissions II. certified emissions measurement system (ACA 4+ certification), maintenance of Carbon Neutral status until 2030 III. actions aimed at reducing Scope 3 emissions IV. investments to maximize the resilience of infrastructures to extreme weather events and the risks associated with rising sea levels
+AREA RISK FACTOR DESCRIPTION IMPACTS RISK RESPONSE STRATEGIC CHANGE IN THE DEMAND FOR AIR TRANSPORT Risks related to the evolution of the air transport market, which may also derive from the economic situation and/or from health emergencies Particularly significant effects on long-term performance, thereby resulting in changes to ADR Group's development policies I. monitoring macroeconomic and socio-political dynamics of the markets and scenario analysis II. attractiveness of airports III. diversification and DEPENDENCE ON KEY CARRIERS Risks related to excessive dependence on key carriers Negative short and long- term effects on the economic performance of the ADR Group development of the carriers / markets portfolio REPUTATION Risks deriving from a negative perception of the organization's image by relevant internal or external stakeholders Reputational damage with deterioration in relations with stakeholders and attention from national / international media and press I. effective communication process for safeguarding and improving the image and the brand, also through specific monitoring and control activities II. systems for monitoring and verifying the progress of the quality of services III. corporate sustainability plan IV. coherence between investments and public needs CLIMATE CHANGE Risks related to climate change and the carbon footprint of the organization and its assets Reputational damage, devaluation of assets and lower profitability as well as failure to achieve the objectives of reducing emissions and achieving carbon neutrality I. Net Zero Carbon goal in 2030 for Scope 1 & 2 emissions II. certified emissions measurement system (ACA 4+ certification), maintenance of Carbon Neutral status until 2030.
+III. actions aimed at reducing Scope 3 emissions IV. investments to maximize the resilience of infrastructures to extreme weather events and the risks associated with rising sea levels EXTERNAL EVOLUTION OF THE REGULATORY FRAMEWORK Risks deriving from changes in the reference regulatory framework at national and/or international level Property and economic damage potentially due, for example to the revision of the tariff system and/or to higher costs for adaptation to changes in the reference context impact mitigation actions by monitoring the regulatory and legislative context at national and international level, legal / economic benchmarking activities and quantitative assessment of any changes to the tariff dynamics